moonbeam-foundation/moonbeam/README.md

 https://github.com/moonbeam-foundation/moonbeam

 Github references/cloning as well as cargo build will keep working as expected.
-It is however recommended to change those references once the migration is done.
+It is however recommended changing those references once the migration is done.

 # Information